-- Observe the operating instructions of the battery manufacturer. - Never place metal objects or tools on batteries - short-circuit hazard! - Due to alteration of the center of gravity, Use batteries as released and at the prescribed position only. - Charge batteries only in areas with sufficient ventilation - Explosion hazard!
+- Observe the operating instructions of the battery manufacturer. - Never place metal objects or tools on batteries - short-circuit hazard! - Due to alteration of the centre of gravity, only use batteries as released and at the prescribed position only. - Provide for sufficient ventilation of areas where batteries are charged. - Explosion hazard!